 The Mushroom embroidery pattern

-If you feel intimidated, too, but would love to give needle painting a try – and love natural motifs – Emillie’s embroidery patterns are THE place to start.
+The pattern I’m using here is the mushroom embroidery pattern made by Emillie Ferris.
+This pattern is so carefully put together with step-by-step instructions and photos.
+If you feel intimidated, but would love to give needle painting a try Emillie’s embroidery patterns are the best place to start.

 Do you want more tips and tricks on hand embroidery?